Marklogic-retired/marklogic-data-hub/_pages/understanding/flowtracing.md

 ![Displaying single trace Quickstart]({{site.baseurl}}/images/traces/DisplayingSingleTraceInQuickstart.png)

 ## Viewing with Flow Tracing Viewer
 You can also view Flow Tracing events with a Trace Viewer provided in the application server associated with the TRACING database (by default installed on port 8012).
+This UI is installed into MarkLogic and you do not need a separate tool to view it.

 Navigate your browser to the port running the `TRACES` Application server, by default on port 8012.
 You will be presented with the dedicated Trace Viewer application.